 D– Diameter- larger than the end of a pencil eraser

 E– Evolution- changing lesion

 If a mole is considered suspicious, a biopsy will be performed to indicate if further treatment is needed.
-Many patients see the dermatologist yearly for skin exams, but if you have a history of abnormal moles, or skin cancer it is not uncommon to go every 6 months.
+Many patients see the dermatologist yearly for skin exams, but if you or your family has a history of abnormal moles or skin cancer, t’s recommended that you go every 6 months.
 If you notice a lesion changing or something new that looks suspicious to you, it is ok to schedule an appointment between visits to have it evaluated.